 In December 2009 the Company changed its year end to December 31 from July 31.
 The year end change was necessary to the make the Company's financial statements directly comparable to other junior mining companies on a quarterly basis and to have a consistent year end with its subsidiaries.
-This change in year end requires the Company to have a transition year with a five month year ending December 31, 2009 with comparatives for the twelve month year ending July 31, 2009.
+This change in year end required the Company to have a transition year with a five month year ending December 31, 2009 with comparatives for the twelve month year ending July 31, 2009.

-The following discussion of the financial condition, changes in financial condition and results of operations of the Company for the five month period ended December 31, 2009 and the twelve month period ended July 31, 2009 should be read in conjunction with the consolidated financial statements of the Company and notes thereto and the audited consolidated financial statements of the Company and the notes thereto for the five month period ended December 31, 2009.
-There have been no changes in accounting policies during these periods except for the Company's adoption of Canadian Institute of Chartered Accountants ["CICA"] Section 1535,
+The following discussion of the financial condition, changes in financial condition and results of operations of the Company for the three and six month periods ended June 30, 2010 should be read in conjunction with the consolidated financial statements of the Company and notes thereto and the audited consolidated financial statements of the Company and the notes thereto for the five month period ended December 31, 2009.
+Effective January 1, 2010, the Company's foreign subsidiaries were deemed to be operationally and financially self sufficient, and accordingly, classified as self sustaining foreign operations.
+Prior to 2010 these subsidiaries were considered to be integrated foreign operations since they were financially and operationally dependent upon Excellon.
+The change was accounted for prospectively.